This page is a summary of my more notable conjectures and hypotheses regarding unresolved issues related to pre-history and ancient history.

 Some Cro-Magnon modern humans in Europe may have had more Neanderthal ancestry than people alive today, but those people died off in the Last Glacial Maximum (ca. 20,000) or were diluted into unrecognizable elevated proportions by post-LGM migrants to Europe from the Eastern Mediterranean who were not extra enriched for Neanderthal DNA.

-* There were at least one or two archaic hominin species that admixed with modern humans in sub-Saharan Africa that are not Neanderthals or Denisovans on at least two different occasions, but we know them only as ghost populations from genetics at this point.
+* There were at least two archaic hominin species that admixed with modern humans in sub-Saharan Africa that are not Neanderthals or Denisovans, on at least two different occasions, but we know them only as ghost populations from genetics at this point.